retsubhtym/funq/client/doc/localise_widget.rst

   funq --pick qtcreator

 Then you need to pick on a widget while pressing *Ctrl* and *Shift*.
-This will print on stdout the complete widget path and the available properties.
+This will print on stdout the complete widget path, the widget class, its geometry (including QML ``x``/``y``/``implicitWidth`` fallbacks) and the available properties.
+Each block is now separated by ``-----`` lines, and when the widget belongs to a ``QGraphicsView`` the corresponding graphics item id/geometry is displayed as well.

+Holding *Ctrl* + *Shift* also enables a Squish-like picker: the widget under the cursor is highlighted in red, the click is intercepted (the application does not receive it), and the widget information is dumped to stdout.

 Here is an example of output when clicking on the "File" menu in qtcreator::